Mo-way/yocto/README.md

-# yocto
+# Yocto

-Yocto knowledge, bitbake recipes etc
+- Yocto knowledge, bitbake recipes etc
+- useful Yocto/Bitbake snippets
+- let's see how it exapnds